Suggestions and comments are welcome.

 Marked as helpful0 -

-- @aminaNBASubmitted almost 2 years ago
+- @aminaNBASubmitted about 2 years ago

 I used HTML 5 / SCSS / JS in toggle button the website is responsive any insight on this, it would be great.

-@antonADevPosted almost 2 years agoHi Amina...
+@antonADevPosted about 2 years agoHi Amina...
 First of all congratulations for finishing the challenge 🎉.
 The overall work is not bad on desktop size, but there are some issues and the mobile-layout isn't working at all, so I will try to give you some advices:

 - It's best practice to use HTML5 semantic elements for accessibility reasons.
 Semantic HTML elements are those that clearly describe their meaning in a human- and machine-readable way.
 Elements such as <header>, <footer> and <article> are all considered semantic because they accurately describe the purpose of the element and the type of content that is inside them.
 Like those below